 Eric joined Watsi on March 5th, 2015.
-Six years ago, Eric joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Eric's most recent donation traveled 8,600 miles to support Naw Dah, a 40-year-old woman from Thailand, to fund kidney stone surgery.
+Eight years ago, Eric joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Eric's most recent donation traveled 5,900 miles to support Nafissa, a beautiful 25 year old mother from Burkina Faso, to fund a mass removal on her jaw.